servrcube/Grafikrechner/docs/_build/html/_sources/quickstart.rst.txt

 The fastest way you can get started is by using the plot module

-there are two versions of $project:
+there are two versions of Grafikrechner:

 - python 2.7
 - python 3.x